 While it may appear that bed bugs prefer one person over another, scientists think this may be due to naturally occurring chemicals called pheromones.
 Other researchers say the other person is getting bites, but are not having a reaction, so they don’t think they are getting bit.

 What are pheromones?

 What are pheromones and how might they determine who bed bugs bite when given more than one host to feed on?
+Pheromones may play a role in who bed bugs prefer to bite when there is more than one person present to feed on.
 Pheromones are a chemical that humans (animals) and insects naturally produce.
 Pheromones heavily influence behavior such as being attracted to or repulsed by another animal or even insect.

-The scientific theory is that in addition to carbon dioxide and warmth, bed bugs also use pheromones to find their meals (us), and each other.
-They may be more attracted to female pheromones.
-While it’s just a theory, a lot of research is being conducted on bed bugs and their pheromones, with the goal “death to bed bugs” according to Scientific American.
+The scientific theory is that bed bugs use pheromones, CO2, and warmth to find their meals (us), and might be more attracted to female pheromones.
+Just a theory, but a lot of research is being conducted on bed bugs and their pheromones, with the goal of death to bed bugs.

 While unproven scientifically, it seems they may be more attracted to women than men for the purpose of feeding.

 Some scientists suggest it is because men are hairier and bed bugs cannot easily walk or feed on hairy skin.
 Smooth skin is easier for bed bugs to penetrate and bite.
 It is possible that female human pheromones may be more attractive to bed bugs than male human pheromones since they are pheromone driven to a significant degree.